The Maids of Elfin-Mere

 Dante Gabriel Rossetti by Julian Treuherz, Elizabeth Prettejohn, and Edwin Baker describes the problem that DGR had with this illustration saying that “This was Rossetti’s first published illustration, and he had a great deal of trouble with it, first failing to reverse it for the wood-block, and then complaining that the Dalziel brothers, who were responsible for the design on the wood, had ruined it in the process.
 Nevertheless, the engraving was highly praised.
 Burne-Jones considered it ‘the most beautiful drawing for an illustration I have ever seen’ “

 The Maids of Elfin-Mere is a supernatural ballad, telling the tale of the nightly apparition of three ladies clad in white.
 They sing songs while they spin until eleven o’clock, the time when their apparition comes to an end and they disappear (Spinning to a pulsing cadence, Singing songs of Elfin-Mere; Till the eleventh hour was toll’d).
 They were loved by all, especially a Pastor’s son who develops a passion for them.
 (Most of all, the Pastor’s Son, Listening to their gentle singing, Felt his heart go from him, clinging Round these Maids of Elfin-Mere.)
 Like most of us, he could not be satisfied with what he had.
 The brief nightly visits were not enough, so he changed the time on the village clock.
 That night was their last visit.
 The Maids never returned and the only remnant of them was three bloodstains left in the lake (Saw at dawn three stains of gore In the waters fade and dwindle).
 The Pastor’s Son died broken-hearted and with regret.
 It is a sad, haunting tale.
-And in the faces of the Maids, we can see traces of Elizabeth Siddal’s features.
-For it was drawn by Rossetti in the mid 1850′s, a time when Lizzie’s image permeated his works.
+And in the faces of the Maids, we can see traces of Elizabeth Siddal’s features, for it was drawn by Rossetti in the mid 1850’s, a time when Lizzie’s image permeated his works.
 She too would die one night, never to return and left Rossetti to pine and regret and live with a guilt that would never leave.
-So, once again we are left to note how often Rossetti’s life imitated his art in a sad and tragic way.
+Once again we are left to note how often Rossetti’s life imitated his art in a sad and tragic way.

 The Maids of Elfin-Mere by William Allingham